 The WIW initiative aims to promote and raise awareness about investor education and protection programs worldwide.
 The guidelines were created to help each participating IOSCO member understand how to engage and coordinate with other entities in their jurisdiction.
-Additionally, the guidelines outline the process for C8 to seek support or endorsement for WIW from international organizations, forums, and networks, as well as how C8 can explore potential collaborations for organizing events.
+Additionally, the guidelines outline the process for Committee 8 to seek support or endorsement for WIW from international organizations, forums, and networks, as well as how Committee 8 can explore potential collaborations for organizing events.

-The WIW official agenda12 will encompass events and initiatives organized by participating IOSCO ordinary members within their respective jurisdictions.
-These members are expected to coordinate with other IOSCO members in the same jurisdiction, if applicable, and determine which non-IOSCO organizations could be invited to participate.
-Only recognized activities will be included in the WIW official agenda, but voluntary support for WIW is welcome.
+Jurisdictions are highly encouraged to submit both their planned and executed activities for the WIW campaign to ensure these are featured under their respective areas on the WIW website12.
+In addition, jurisdictions are strongly encouraged to share any innovative, creative, and high-impact initiatives with the IOSCO Marketing and Communications Team.
+This will help highlight inspiring examples, foster knowledge sharing across the network, and promote broader visibility of successful approaches undertaken during WIW.
+Only recognized activities will be included in the WIW official website, but voluntary support for WIW is welcome.
 Throughout the week, these initiatives may also be promoted by universities, schools, governmental entities, self-regulatory organizations, NGOs (charities, associations, citizens' groups, etc.), financial institutions, market participants (stock exchanges, listed companies, etc.), museums, and others on local, national, or international levels.